arks-cafe/arks.cafe/src/pages/index.md

 ## Short Short Short Term Todo:

 - ⬜️ Replace assets on `mk.arks.cafe` to be more pastel and cute and shit :3
+- ⬜️ Create a discord and ecosystem-wide status tracker
+- ⬜️ Proper "admin" account for administration related purposes
 - ⬜️ Create a beginner's resource for Misskey and Fediverse for newbies (tbf I'm still new myself lmao).

 ### Potential Future and Goals